sindresorhus/execa/readme.md

 Type: `boolean`<br>
 Default: `true`

 On Windows, do not create a new console window.
-However this also prevents `CTRL-C` [from working](https://github.com/nodejs/node/issues/29837) on Windows.
+Please note this also prevents `CTRL-C` [from working](https://github.com/nodejs/node/issues/29837) on Windows.

 #### nodePath *(for `.node()` only)*